 |Park near the top of Signal Street.|

-The climb tops out upon an airy perch with excellent views of the canyons and the East End of Ojai.
+The top out is great and offers excellent views of the canyons and the East End of Ojai.
 Come ready to sling some boulders for an anchor up top.

 The three starting variations:

-Wandering Start (5.8) Starts right of the Original Start.
+Wandering Start (5.8) Starts right of the Boulder Problem Start.
 Grab the shelf and mantle.
-Then traverse to the flakes on Original Start.
+Then traverse left to the rib.

 To reach the base: